ChaseLukeA/SwiftDevice/README.md

 Device.typeAndOrientation()
 ```

-If you still really wanted the exact, detailed orientations that Apple provides instead:
+...And if you still really wanted the exact, detailed orientations that Apple provides instead:

 ```
 // returns same as UIDevice.currentDevice().orientation
 Device.orientationDetail()
 ```

+---

 ## Examples of Use